mrVanDalo/memo/README.md

 # memo

-A simple memo tool written in bash.
+A simple tool written in bash to memorize stuff.

-Memo are organized in topic which are folders in `~/memo`
+Memo organizes is structured through topics which are folders in `~/memo`.

-You can copy file to you topic and you can search across all your topics.
+## Features

+* add text to a topic to memorize it
+* search for strings in your memo-database
+* copy/import files to topic folder.

 ## Run